In short, HTTPS protocols are recommended in when uploading any items to Taboola.

 - Cause data discrepancies

-If your site supports https, use HTTPS landing pages (and avoid redirects from HTTP).
-If your site does not support HTTPS, please reach out to Taboola support for additional troubleshooting assistance.
+If your site supports https, be sure to use HTTPS landing pages (and avoid redirects from HTTP).

 For more information on the updates that Apple and Android have pursued in this context please visit the following resources.